geudde/attic-chest/pages/04.season-3/15.meeting-36/12.answer-2/docs.md

 ##### Answer to the Enigma published in the Morning Herald

-How sweet the Rose’s vermil hue
+How sweet the rose’s vermil hue
-&emsp;Its opening at the Zephyr’s sigh
+&emsp;Its opening at the zephyr’s sigh
 It shews its bosom wet with dew,
 &emsp;That gives its charms a brighter dye.